Peacebuilding and Mediation (MLitt) 2025 entry

 Peacebuilding and Mediation critically explores the relationship between formal and official peacebuilding and mediation initiatives and informal, unofficial, and community-based efforts.

-• The MLitt is a one-year programme involving two semesters of taught modules followed by a dissertation.
+This course is offered as a one-year MLitt programme involving two semesters of taught modules followed by a dissertation written over the summer.

 Start date